uoa-compsci399-s1-2023/Team-1-Capitalise/README.md

 - [AWS API Gateway](https://aws.amazon.com/api-gateway/)
 - [AWS S3](https://aws.amazon.com/s3/)

-This a list of the main technologies used, for a full list of dependencies check the package.json in the servver and client folder.
+This a list of the main technologies used, for a full list of dependencies check the package.json in the server and client folder.

 ![](/markdown/Installation.svg)